 Pls follow along.

-A few days later, I get a call from Mike McCartney, a great friend of mine at the Citibanking Service Center here in San Antonio.
+A few weeks before, around mid-late August, I get a call from Mike McCartney, a great friend of mine at the Citibanking Service Center here in San Antonio.

 (Note: For the last year of Laurie’s life, I was given permission to work from home so I could take care of her, a favor for which I am eternally grateful.)

-I had spoken to Mike during the last week in August & he told me about a young man (Victor Martinez) who worked for me but recently moved from SA to NY.
-Problem was that he didn’t have a job in NY & Mike wondered if I could be of any help to Victor.
+Mike tells me about a young man, Victor Martinez, who previously worked for me in CitiPhone’s Sup Gate but recently moved from SA to NY.
+Problem was that he didn’t have a job waiting for him in NY so Mike wondered if I could be of any help to Victor.

 “No problem, Mike…I’ll get right on it!”

 Within a few hours, I received 12 replies to my e-mail – – 10 offers to help out & 2 “out of office” auto-replies.
 Everyone got back to me so quickly!
-(The people were the main reason that I LOVED working at Citi for all those years.)
+(Lemme tell ya, the people were the main reason that I LOVED working at Citi for all those years.)

-I sent Mike back all the applicable information & told him to have Victor contact each one of them directly, mention my request & work out the appropriate arrangements.
+I sent Mike back all the applicable information & told him to have Victor contact each one of them directly, mention the request I made & work out the appropriate arrangements.

 Mike calls me a few days after 9-11 to tell me something about Victor.